LLinoor/scripts/simpsons-dl/README.md

 ### Bugs :

 If you have problems, you can activate the verbose mode: `-v` (at the end of your command).
-However, this "verbose mode" will simply display youtube-dl errors and warnings.
-If you still can't identify your problem you can add the verbose mode of youtube-dl in the "ydl_opts".

 Once you've identified the problem, you can report it on GitHub.